mickpetit/alyra/tp/1_voting/README.md

 After voting session ended, winning data is stored into an internal history.
 Those parameters are defined as public to be easily accessible.

+## How to start this Smart Contract
+Deploy the smart contract "Voting" and call the external "init" function with same address.
+It will enable all internal parameters with defaults values.